FreeCAD/FPA/_programs/FPADF_Announcement.md

 ## Ongoing projects funded by the FPA

+### Jo Hinchliffe (concretedog): Promoting Academic and Educational use of FreeCAD via targeted written tutorials

+*Funding approved 2 October 2025.*

+Jo will write FreeCAD tutorials developing resources that target the promotion of FreeCAD in educational environments.
+Jo is a regular contributor to the FreeCAD blog and author of two books featuring FreeCAD and KiCad, both published by Raspberry Pi Press.
+He will be awarded a grant of £2,000 for the project.

+### Pierre-Louis Boyer (paddlestroke): Maintenance, improvement and development of new features on the Sketcher and Assembly workbenches

+*Funding approved 2 October 2025.*

+Pierre-Louis will continue the ongoing work on improving the Assembly and Sketcher workbenches, with a focus on bugfixing.
+He will receive €3,000 for each project.

+### Pierre-Louis Boyer (paddlestroke): TechDraw: Rework annotation tools

+*Funding approved 2 October 2025.*

+Pierre-Louis will also create a new annotation tool for TechDraw to replace the existing ones.
+He will receive EUR€2,000 for this project.
+A prototype is already available:

+### Kacper Donat (kadet1090): Design System and Style Guidelines

+*Funding approved 2 October 2025.*

+Kacper will develop a design system and style guidelines to help the team improve the consistency of the user interface.
+He will receive a grant of €5,000 for the project.

+### David Kaufman (davidgilkaufman): CAM improvements for the Adaptive operation

+*Funding approved 2 October 2025.*

+David will improve the Adaptive clearing operation in CAM: enable successful generation at small stepovers, improve automatic diameter selection for entry helix, and add “rest machining” support for adaptive toolpaths.
+He will receive a grant of $4,250 for the project.

+### Francisco Rosa (Francisco-Rosa): Sky domes, sun radiations analysis module

+*Funding approved 2 October 2025.*

+Francisco will work on his Solar workbench.
+Expected new features are: creating sun radiation analysis in FreeCAD, and new functions to modify geometry (radius, position, north, etc.) and values (radiation, irradiation, analysis period, and location).
+He will receive a grant of $2,000.

+### Amritpal Singkh (@amrit3701): Enhanced Authentication, Branding Customization, and TrueNAS Integration for Lens Platform

+*Funding approved 2 October 2025.*

+Amritpal Singkh will resume his work on Ondsel Lens and implement the following features: authentication with Google and OAuth, branding and customization options, FC-Worker update to FreeCAD 1.0.2, and TrueNAS SCALE integration.
+Amritpal will be awarded a grant of $12,250 from the separate “Ondsel Onwards” fund.

+### Pierre-Louis Boyer (paddlestroke): Pattern tools refactor, unification and additional functionality

+*Funding approved 8 July 2025.*

+Pierre intends to refactor, unify, and enhance existing linear/polar pattern tools in multiple workbenches.
+He has been awarded a grant of €2,000.
+The first pull request has already been submitted.

+### Brad Eric Hollister: Configuration Space Visualization for Computer-Aided Geometric Design

+*Funding approved 8 July 2025.*

+This method allows for the visualization of contact curves between pairs of parts.
+Brad’s job is to implement an exporter in Python that will translate parts and assemblies designed in FreeCAD into the HIPAIR input language.
+The visualization will be done outside FreeCAD, at least as part of this grant work.
+Brad has been awarded $500 USD (€430) for the project.

+### Marcus Pollio (marcuspollio): Websites improvements initiative — Step 1

+*Funding approved 8 July 2025.*

+Marcus has been actively working on the redesign and unification of the website for almost a year now.
+This particular project’s deliverables are features parity between the old and the new website and unification of the Homepage, the News blog, and the Developers Handbook.
+Marcus has been awarded a grant of €4,000 for this project.

+### Abhiram Masda: CAM/BIM: 2D Nesting Tool for FreeCAD

+*Funding approved 8 July 2025.*

+Abhiram will either improve the existing nesting algorithm or integrate a more efficient open-source library to reduce material waste and improve layout quality.
+Abhiram was awarded a grant of ₹150,000 INR (€1,650).

+### Max Wilfinger (maxwxyz): Research ISO GPS / GD&T for an overall concept as implementation in FreeCAD

+*Funding approved 8 July 2025.*

+Max reworked and narrowed down his original proposal from Q1 2025 to researching standards and industry workflows, developing an overall workflow for FreeCAD, and structuring the project for future implementation.
+No coding is expected to be done as part of this grant work.
+Max was awarded a grant of €3,000 for the project.

+### Jackson Oursland: Assembly Solver Interface Abstraction and Alternative Solver Implementation

+*Funding approved 8 July 2025.*

+Jackson intends to abstract the use of solvers in the Assembly workbench aiming to add support for the MuJoCo solver (work in progress).
+Other possibilities include support for the Project Chrono solver.
+Jackson was awarded a grant of USD $2,000.

+### Pieter Hijma: Update OSH Automated Documentation for FreeCAD 1.0

+*Funding approved 8 July 2025.*

+Pieter will update his OSH Automated Documentation (osh-autodoc) workbench to support FreeCAD 1.0+ (this assumes fixing several issues), the custom PDF compiler, and the documentation.
+He was awarded a grant of €2,000 for the project.

+### Ajinkya Dahale (AjinkyaDahale): New curves for Sketcher

+*Funding approved 31 March 2025.*

+Ajinkya will develop two new types of curves in Sketcher: restricted and offset curves.
+Restricted curves are useful when we only need a portion of an external curve that can change.
+Offset curves are dependent on a parent curve to allow offset for a larger set of curves (independent offset curves already exist in FreeCAD, this is different).
+Ajinkya was awarded a grant of EUR 2000 for the project.

+### Mario Passaglia (@marioalexis84): Maintenance, improvement and development of new features on the FEM workbench

+*Funding approved 31 March 2025.*

+Mario will continue his work on the FEM workbench.
+He will fix bugs, maintain and reorganize the code, and take care of various shortcomings in the mesh object, such as the impossibility of handling multiple meshes, time-consuming algorithms to search mesh elements, and the lack of mesh quality checking.
+Mario was awarded a grant of USD 3000 for the project.

+### João Matos (@tritao) and Benjamin Nauck (@hyarion):

+*Funding approved 31 March 2025.*

+João and Benjamin will modernize FreeCAD’s rendering and selection systems to fix various performance issues on large projects.
+They will decouple the selection picking and selection rendering system, abstract the raw legacy OpenGL calls into a rendering abstraction layer, and add a modern renderer to Coin.
+João and Benjamin were awarded a grant of EUR 4000.

+### João Matos (@tritao) and Benjamin Nauck (@hyarion): Multithreading architecture improvements in FreeCAD

+*Funding approved 31 March 2025.*

+They will focus on enhancing the base infrastructure to enable asynchronous operations and deliver asynchronous recomputation of the document and its objects, a multi-threaded signal system, Python async support, and UI enhancements to manage modal or background tasks.
+They were awarded a grant of EUR 2000 for this project.

+### Chris Jones (@ipatch):

+*Funding approved 31 March 2025.*

+Chris will fix building FreeCAD on macOS with Homebrew.
+Chris was awarded a grant of USD 1000 for the project.

 ### Ajinkya Dahale (@jnxd): Refactoring Sketcher, Part 2

 *Funding approved 30 January 2025.*